hallmark/backbone-fundamentals/index.md

 ### Is the Marionette implementation of the Todo app more maintainable?

 Derick feels that maintainability largely comes down to modularity, separating responsibilities (SRP and SoC) and other related patterns for keeping concerns from being mixed together.
-It can however be difficult to simply extract things in to separate modules for the sake of extraction, abstraction, or dividing the concept down in to it's most finite parts.
+It can however be difficult to simply extract things in to separate modules for the sake of extraction, abstraction, or dividing the concept down in to its most finite parts.

 The Single Responsibility Principle (SRP) tells us quite the opposite - that we need to understand the context in which things change.
 What parts always change together, in _this_ system?
 What parts can change independently?
 Without knowing this, we won't know what pieces should be broken out in to separate components and modules, vs put together in to the same module or object.